A Community Transforming Its Energy Systems—And Its Future

-By 2019, the ERAAES project will replace approximately 1/3 of the diesel used for heat in Northlands—about 300,000 litres of diesel per year.
-This will reduce the community’s GHG emissions by about 800 tonnes per year (a reduction of about 18%).
-The project will also mark a big step forward in cleaning up the diesel contamination in the soil and groundwater of the community.
+Now, in 2020, the ERAAES project has replaced 1/3 of the diesel used for heat in Northlands—about 300,000 litres of diesel per year.
+This is reducing the community’s GHG emissions by about 800 tonnes per year (a reduction of about 18%).
+The project also marks a big step forward in cleaning up the diesel contamination in the soil and groundwater of the community.

 The ERAAES project has several design priorities:

 - achieve net zero emissions with solar PV

 - expansion, so more of the diesel in this community can be replaced